All Episodes

 All right, 25 till the top of the hour.

-I was expecting a big fight in the last hour based on an article that Grimm had written in the Huffington Post, but we're able to all come to agreement that James O'Keeffe's work about this disrupt J twenty group that he got on tape talking about things like chaining train cars at the station at the DC Metro and shutting down the entire train transportation system in DC and stopping uh people from going over bridges and and dropping acid in the HVAC system and burning down people's homes and
+but we're able to all come to agreement that James O'Keefe's work about this disrupt J-20 group that he got on tape talking about things like chaining train cars at the station at the D.C.
+Metro and shutting down the entire train transportation system in D.C. and stopping people from going over bridges and dropping acid in the HVAC system and burning down people's homes and going to war with people.

-Even Ryan Grimm thinks that this was pretty good work, uh which is pretty interesting, and then it led to a wider discussion about journalism in America today.
+Even Ryan Grimm thinks that this was pretty good work, which is pretty interesting.

-And uh if you look at the approval ratings of journalism and the mainstream media in particular, Ryan, what do we see?
+And if you look at the approval ratings of journalism and the mainstream media in particular, Ryan, what do we see?

-We see that they are their believability and trustworthiness is at an all-time low.
+We see that they are, their believability and trustworthiness is at an all-time low.

-We learned through wiki leaks that there was massive collusion from many networks and many publications with the Hillary Clinton campaign, even the right to edit pieces in the New York Times or politico or questions fed to Hillary before town hall events, and it gets worse from there.
+We learned through WikiLeaks that there was massive collusion from many networks and many publications with the Hillary Clinton campaign, even the right to edit pieces in the New York Times or Politico or questions fed to Hillary before town hall events, and it gets worse from there.

 You know, we saw Martha Raditz crying.

-She had moderated a debate once it was announced that Donald Trump became president, John Harwood bragging uh that he got under Trump's skin and and he obviously had a bias, and all of this was revealed.
+John Harwood bragging that he got under Trump's skin and he obviously had a bias and all this was revealed.

 And I think this is now the state of new journalism.

-And by the way, I would include the Huffington Post in this and Matt Drudge in the Drudge Report, and then we've got Project Veritas that in many ways has gone back to old style journalism, which is going undercover and and breaking stories the way they have, and it's had a big impact in the election, and it's having a big impact now.
+And then we've got Project Veritas that in many ways has gone back to old-style journalism, which is going undercover and breaking stories the way they have.

 And then there's people that hate talk radio like Obama and hate the Fox News channel like Obama.